 - Intelligent energy consumption and indoor air quality & thermal monitoring systems

-- Water: rainwater harvesting, greywater system with outflow too trees and wildflowers patches
+- Water: rainwater harvesting, greywater system with outflow to trees and wildflower patch

 - Exterior: blackened steel building structure to look like the black steel hauls & tar coated hauls from ships of the past